-Throughout the game, there are hundreds of shops you can browse through.
-These shops can sell ingredients for cooking, armor, weapons, jewelry, and more.
+Throughout the game, there are many shops you can browse through.
+These shops can sell armor, weapons, jewelry, ingredients for cooking, and more.
 Some of them require you to do certain tasks in order to access them, and some require a minimum amount of gold.
 The time lost luxury shop located in Dunskeig Sewers is a special kind of shop.
 It sells jewelry from past events, and you must do a quest that requires you to have 500k gold in order to access it permanently.
-It only sells 3 types of jewelry at once, and it refreshes each time someone buys from ti
+It only sells 3 types of jewelry at once, and it refreshes each time someone buys from it.

 Your hotbar is located on the right side.
 It is where you are able to cast spells.
 You can also equip elixirs on your hotbar and gear you can quickly swap out for situational builds.
 To put a gear in your hotbar, you need to go to your inventory and click on the gear that you want to put on your hotbar, and press favour.
 Next, go to your skills page and go to the equipment tab and you should be able to equip it from there.
 You will get one free page of hotbar slots.
 You may purchase more slots for 3 platinum each.

 Mounts are widely used as they let you travel quicker.
 Battle mounts can be obtained through mount tokens from chests or bounties.
 They are able to be equipped along with your weapons so you can bring them to battle.
+A limitation is that when you die with battle mounts, the mount will disappear and the only way to get it back is by either waiting 60 seconds, using a mount whistle, or paying 100 gold to Bowen the Horsemaster near the Farcrag Bailey leystone.
 There are other types of mounts obtained from previous events, but since they are unavailable now the only way to get them is to buy them off of other players.
 They are equipped onto your mainhand slot, meaning that you cannot equip them with your weapons.
-This youtube video by MortalCreed highlights mounts that are rare now.
+This youtube video by MortalCreed highlights mounts from previous events that are rare now.